REZ0AN/Compiler-Design-CSE-432/Lab-1/README.md

-# Lexicographical Analysis ( Separation by Special Character and Spaces)
+# Lexical Analysis ( Separation by Special Character and Spaces)

 ## Rules
 - If any special character are their then print it in single line